Teknikio/pxt-teknikio/docs/courses/maker/general/load-manage-programs.md

 ![Drag file to CPLAYBOOT from Downloads on Mac](/static/courses/maker/general/load-manage-programs/mac-finder.png)

-### Windows 10 app

-If you are on a Windows 10 computer, and using the [MakeCode Windows 10 App](http://aka.ms/adafruitapp), then you simply have to click the pink **Download** button for your program to load correctly onto the board – you don’t need to worry about dragging and dropping files.

 Whichever system you use, you have the ability to find your programs on your MakeCode home page, or else to manage the MakeCode .uf2 files you generate in a folder system.
 In either case, giving your projects meaningful names is very helpful for finding them in the future.

 ## Sharing Projects